kolaczyk/sand/README.md

 ### The sand package

 The `sand` package contains a collection of data sets used in the book.
 It also contains all code found in the book, organized by code chunks, and executable in an interactive fashion.
-It will be available shortly from CRAN, from where it can be installed with:
+It is available from CRAN, from where it can be installed with:

 ```
 install.packages("sand")